 Rice paralegals are in demand.
-The Paralegal Graduate Certificate program is skills-based and offered in both a daytime accelerated and evening classroom format.
+The Paralegal Graduate Certificate program is skills-based and offered in both an evening classroom and online format.
 The paralegal studies program is taught by practicing attorneys and includes career search support.
 Earn a Rice Certificate of Achievement after successfully completing the course.

 Rice University's Paralegal Graduate Certificate program is skills-based, taught by practicing attorneys and includes career search support.
 Individuals successfully completing the program will receive a Rice Certificate of Achievement.